 Small is the New Big!

 We love seeing them time and time again!
 We’re family owned and operated and like to treat everyone as if they’re friends or family.
-Feel free to drop by, wander through the dresses and have fun exploring on your own.
-If on the other hand, you are overwhelmed and need help, our staff is here to help.
-Every one of them has years of experience and are standing by ready to guide you through the process.
+Feel free to set up an appointment we have over 30 years of experience and are standing by ready to guide you through the process.

-We appreciate your stopping by.
+We appreciate your time.
 If you’re out of state and can’t come by, we’re happy to help you too!
 It’s always a privilege to be a part of someone’s very special occasion!

 Barbara Coolidge Tibbetts